-The new Bovet Saint Valentin 2011 Mille Fleurs was presented in four basic versions with extra variations coming thanks different combinations of black and white mother-of-pearl dials, different flowers, and ability to chose from rose gold or white gold cases.
+The new Bovet Saint Valentin 2011 Mille Fleurs was presented in four basic versions with extra variations coming thanks to different combinations of black and white mother-of-pearl dials, different flowers, and the ability to choose from rose gold or white gold cases.

-The main point of attraction of this special edition series are the hand-painted dials that feature different flowers.
+The main point of attraction of this special edition series is the choice of hand-painted dials that feature different flowers.

 The setting crown itself is also adorned with a huge diamond cabochon.

-Although the 11BA12 self-winding caliber cannot be called a technical marvel, it is finely decorated with the 22-carat rose gold oscillating weight sporting a gorgeously executed Fleurisanne motif.
+Although the 11BA12 self-winding caliber cannot be called a technical marvel, it is finely decorated with the 22-karat rose gold oscillating weight sporting a gorgeously executed Fleurisanne motif.

 To my taste, the new Bovet Saint Valentin 2011 Mille Fleurs is the best choice when you are in search of an “I still love you” present.

-Bovet Fleurier Saint Valentin 2011 Mille Fleurs automatic watch specification
+Bovet Fleurier Saint Valentin 2011 Mille Fleurs specification

 Price: $66,700 USD (MSRP, ref.
 AF39010-SD123-LT07 “Pansy” in white gold and diamonds) / $72,000 USD (MSRP, ref.
 AF39013-SD123-LT02 “Rose” in rose gold and diamonds)